 June in the Garden

-Once temperatures reach 90°F, you should avoid spraying anything on plant leaves, even water, during the daytime.
-Wait until sundown, or very early in the morning to treat your plants with this anti-stressor.
+Once temperatures reach 90°F, you should avoid spraying anything on plant leaves, even water.
+Treat your plants with this anti-stressor by performing a soil drench.

 Watering is the single most important activity in the garden, and one of the hardest to get right.
 In general, it’s best to water established plants deeply and less often, rather than shallowly and frequently.
 New transplants, seeds, and seedlings may need daily watering, but in the case of larger plants, shallow watering leads to shallow, weak roots.
 Get to know your yard’s specific conditions, and water only as needed.
 See our comprehensive guide.